STRIDES/AzureDataSharePipeline/01 Create Resources/readme.md

 ## Steps to create resources in Azure

+Download the files and save to a local folder.

 	 1. A numbered list
               1. A nested numbered list
               2. Which is numbered